chethanrraj90/AI-Virtual-Mouse/README.md

 ## Implimentation

-The project is divided into 2 sub-programs which is stored in 2 separate files:
+The project is divided into 2 sub-programs :-

 1.Hand Tracking Module.
 The framework used is Mediapipe developed by google.